 Joseph Smith III’s son, Frederick M. Smith, became president of the church in 1915.
 He fervently believed that our community could show the world how the gospel of Jesus Christ could bring about social change and betterment.
 For him, the physical and spiritual needs of people were inseparable.
 Building Zion was our expression of the larger movement in Christianity known as the social gospel or tangible expressions of Christ’s kingdom at work in the world.
 Fred M. Smith was passionate about building strong communities and furthering the cause of Zion, the peaceable kingdom.

 In 1926 construction began on a massive, domed structure in Independence, Missouri, called the Auditorium.
-With the advent of the Great Depression, the building project dragged on over several decades.
-After 30 years of struggle and renewed fiscal responsibility, the church was able to hold its General Conference in the Conference Chamber in October 1958.
-Since then every General Conference and World Conference of our church has been held beneath its vast dome.
+With the advent of the Great Depression, the building project dragged on over several decades with church General Conferences held in the unfinished Conference Chamber.
+After many years of struggle and renewed fiscal responsibility, the Auditorium was completed and World Conference and community events continue to take place beneath its vast dome.

 In 1946, Joseph Smith III’s son, Israel A. Smith, succeeded his brother Fred M. as president of the church.
 Israel’s leadership was filled with pastoral and reconciling ministry.
 He also believed strongly in continuing education for ministers and encouraged further study and theological education.